LaGrange in Fayette County, Tennessee — The American South (East South Central)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Tennessee Historical Commission series list.
 A significant historical date for this entry is May 3, 1819.

 Location.
 35° 2.73′ N, 89° 14.631′ W. Marker is in LaGrange, Tennessee, in Fayette County.
-Marker is on 3rd Street (State Highway 57), on the right when traveling west.
+It is on 3rd Street (State Highway 57), on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Moscow TN 38057, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-La Grange (a few steps from this marker); LaGrange (within shouting distance of this marker); Immanuel Church (about 300 feet away, measured in a direct line); Home of Lucy Holcombe Pickens (about 700 feet away); Lucy Petway Holcombe Pickens House (approx. Ό mile away); The Gloster - Anderson Graveyard (approx. half a mile away); Woodlawn (approx. 1.4 miles away); The Bird Dog & Field Trial Capital of the World (approx. 2.1 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: La Grange (a few steps from this marker); LaGrange (within shouting distance of this marker); Immanuel Church (about 300 feet away, measured in a direct line); Home of Lucy Holcombe Pickens (about 700 feet away); Lucy Petway Holcombe Pickens House (approx. Ό mile away); The Gloster - Anderson Graveyard (approx. half a mile away); Woodlawn (approx. 1.4 miles away); The Bird Dog & Field Trial Capital of the World (approx. 2.1 miles away).
 Touch for a list and map of all markers in LaGrange.

 Also see . . .
 Grierson's Raid.
 Some have called the raid the most effective of the Civil War.
 (Submitted on May 24, 2009, by Craig Swain of Leesburg, Virginia.)

-Photographed By Craig Swain, March 16, 2009
+Photographed by Craig Swain, March 16, 2009

 3. West out of LaGrange